Do you dream of at least a thousand free ways to drive traffic to your website?

-Before you do that, though, you'll have to make sure that your "new" old article is really new:
+Before you do that, though, you’ll have to make sure that your old article will really become new:

-Personally, that's exactly what I'm doing right now on this website.
+Personally, that’s what I’m doing right now on this website.

 9) Create Infographics

-They are valuable, they are cool, and they will make you look like an authority - even if you're a newbie!
+Infographics are invaluable since they will make your site look like an authority in its field, even if it’s a few months old.